jcs/progman/README.md

 - Window moving by holding down `Alt` and clicking anywhere on a window
 - Built-in keyboard binding support by adding items to the `[keyboard]` section of `~/.config/progman/progman.ini` such as `Win+L = exec xlock`
+- Built-in mouse button binding on the desktop by adding items to the `[desktop]` section of `~/.config/progman/progman.ini` such as `Mouse3 = exec xterm`, with right-click setup by default to show a configurable launcher menu containing programs listed in the `[launcher]` section of `progman.ini`
-- Virtual desktops with keyboard shortcuts for switching between them bound to `Alt+1` through `Alt+0` by default
+- Virtual desktops with keyboard shortcuts for switching between them bound to `Alt+1` through `Alt+0` by default, and using the mouse wheel on the desktop to scroll through virtual desktops
 - Window cycling with `Alt+Tab` and `Shift+Alt+Tab`
 - [Theme support](https://github.com/jcs/progman/tree/master/themes)
 - Optional HiDPI support by defining `-DHIDPI` in `Makefile`, to double-size images, icons, and borders
-- Right-clicking on the desktop shows a launcher menu containing programs listed in `progman.ini`